sprintlang/sprint/README.md

-# Sprint
+# Sprint :zap:

 Sprint is a functional programming language for writing smart contracts.
 It compiles into Move for Libra.

-## Compiling a contract from sprint to Move IR
+## Compiling a contract from sprint to Move

 Clone this repository.
 In its root directory, write a sprint program in a new file, such as `example.sprint`.
 Then you can run: